Oakhurst Porchfest: Everything You Need to Know

 Why can’t I choose my time to host or perform?

-We’ve simply grown too big.
-Porchfest is an all-volunteer operation.
-Scheduling more than 200 performances across the neighborhood in balanced time slots, ensuring they don’t conflict with other performers nearby, and then connecting each performer with their respective host requires weeks of logistical calisthenics.
+Scheduling 150 or more performances across the neighborhood in balanced time slots, making sure crowds disperse at predictable intervals, and preventing conflicts with other performers nearby requires a lot of logistical calisthenics.
 We’ve learned the hard way that when registrations get bogged down in special requests it becomes exponentially more difficult.

-Instead, we ask that all participants — hosts and performers alike — simply clear their calendars for six hours and submit themselves to the benevolent forces of the greater good.
+Instead, we ask that all participants simply clear their calendars for the duration and submit themselves to the benevolent forces of the greater good.

 Why just one, one-hour performance per porch?

-There are certainly logistical benefits but, for the most part, it's because Porchfest is as much a community-building endeavor as it is a celebration of music so getting people out and about is key.
+Beyond the need to flexibly accommodate multiple porches in any given area, it's because Porchfest is as much a community-building endeavor as it is a celebration of music.
+People constantly on the move, experiencing new facets of the neighborhood, is what it's all about.
 When people camp out all day at any one address it works against the underlying point of the event.
 We aim to be a shifting, ever-evolving carnival of interactions and experiences.
 Not a collection of distinct, day-long yard parties. #roamthehood

 Do the musicians get paid?

 No one does.
 Ours is an experiment in radical generosity and good will — predicated solely on the act of giving — which applies equally to everyone involved.
 Organizers, Block Captains, performers, porch hosts, and others all participate as volunteers and all give freely of their time, talents, resources, and hospitality as a gift to the neighborhood and to each other.
 This year alone will be made possible by the voluntary contributions of over a thousand people.